Cultivating Awe. The science of tapping into a new aspect of a familiar landscape.

 See, uncle Alex was a simple man.

-In the summertime, Him and his uncle could be drinking lemonade under the shades, and uncle Alex would interrupt the conversation to say, ‘If this isn’t nice, what is?‘ Uncle Alex wasn’t complaining or whine about the experience, instead, he was grateful for the fact that he gets to drink a simple lemonade with one of his favorites human being.
+Uncle Alex wasn’t complaining about the experience of drinking a simple drink such as a lemonade, instead, he was grateful for the fact that he gets to drink a simple lemonade with one of his favorite’s human beings.

-In her book, Wouldn’t Take Nothing For My Journey Now, American memoirist and poet Dr. Maya Angelou also emphasizes on the idea that “Whining is not only graceless, but can be dangerous.
+In her book, Wouldn’t Take Nothing for My Journey Now, American memoirist and poet Dr. Maya Angelou also emphasizes how “Whining” can be a dangerous habit.

 Closing thoughts